the-pudding/data/queues/README.md

 ***
 <img src="figures/assumptions_box_sc2.png" width=250 height=300>

 In our second example, we consider a situation where we have more than one type of customers.
-These are formally known as “multiclass” models, where customer groups may have different arrival rates and service rates
+These are formally known as “multiclass” models, where customer groups may have different arrival rates and service rates.

 In a system with multiple classes, waiting time includes the following components:
 - Remaining service time for those already in service when you arrive